 In my opinion, the death of the PC has been grossly exaggerated.
 They are not doomed.
-They are not going away anytime soon.
-I have several different reasons I say that.
+They are not going away anytime soon, for several different reasons.

 Long live the PC

-Lately, the rise of alternative devices have led to a fair amount of “PCs are doomed” hysteria.
-The problem is that there are still many tasks that are better suited to the PC form factor and the power.
+Lately, the rise of alternative devices has led to a fair amount of “PCs are doomed” hysteria.
+The problem is there are still many tasks that are better suited to the PC form and its power.

-For example things like video editing and graphics work are still significantly easier and often more precise on a PC or a PC kind of form factor than they are on some of those alternatives.
-For those and many other tasks desktop PCs remain the mainstay of the office and in fact, most workplaces.
+For example, things like video editing and graphics work are still significantly easier and often more precise on a PC or a PC-like form than they are on alternatives.
+For those and many other tasks, desktop PCs remain the mainstay of the office — and in fact, most workplaces.

 As long as they continue to be a key staple for the office, PCs will be available for the home.